WallGauge/WallGaugePCB/README.md

 ## Batteries

 Three triple A alkaline batteries (LR03) are required to power a WallGauge PCB.
 We try to make sure each gauge has at least a one year battery life.
-See the Firmware section above for details.
-Do not modify the battery circuit.
+See the Firmware section above for details.  **Do not modify the battery circuit.
 Do not try to power the WallGauge PCB from an external power source.
 Do not use rechargeable batteries in the WallGauge PCB.
-Make sure the battery cover is securely screwed into place to secure the batteries.
+Do not leave discharged batteries in the WallGauge PCB as damage may occur.** Make sure the battery cover is securely screwed into place to secure the batteries.

 ## Environment